Heights missing peacock stirs up social media interest

 “It’s not unusual, it’s just the first time we’ve posted it on social media,” she said.
 “We’ve gotten quite a few peacocks over the years.”

-An animal services employee was able to safely capture the animal without any trouble, she said, but they are unsure whether it is a male or a female.
+An animal services employee was able to safely capture the animal without any trouble, she said.

 “Honestly, they’re not easy to catch because they do fly up into the trees and on rooftops as soon as they know you’re coming after them,” she said.
 “So, it was a lucky catch.”